abelardopardo/ontask_b/docs/Tutorial/Tasks/merging.rst

 Considering these three types of rows, there are **four** possible options to combine the rows from both tables:

 Use all rows from both tables
   This option takes the **union** of all the rows in any of the tables.
-In other words, the resulting table will contall all rows.
+In other words, the resulting table will contain all rows.
 The following figure illustrates the effect of this option.

   .. figure:: /scaptures/merge_outer.png
      :align: center